+Note:

-Note: The significant wave height is the mean height of the highest one third of the waves, which approximately corresponds to the wave height estimated by an experienced observer.
-Some waves will be double this height.
+Significant wave height is a term used when planning to build a boat.
+The significant wave height is the mean height of the highest one third of the waves, which approximately corresponds to the wave height estimated by an experienced observer.
+In the event that the significant wave height is 2.0 m the mean height of all waves is roughly 1.2 m.

-Maximum recommended load: See specifications
+Maximum recommended load: See technical specifications

-See also section 5.4 "Loading"
+Please also refer to section 5.4 "Loading".

-Main dimensions and capacities: See specifications
+Main dimensions and capacities: See technical specifications

-Craft length, breadth, draft, total weight etc. as well as tank capacities are shown in specifications.
+Craft length, width, total weight etc. as well as tank capacities are shown in technical specifications.